AdiBaby/databaseCommitESP8266/README.md

 This program also inserts the time.
 The time is used by the configTime() API.
 Another possible way to do this is to update the time from mysql itself, but I was lazy and decided to just update it with the ESP because I wanted to save it as a String.

+UPDATE 12-6-18 :
+Implemented a motion sensor in the circuit, so whenever the PIR sensor senses motion, it will automatically update the data to the database.
+NOTE - The pinout on the ESP8266 (In my case) was screwed up, I used a multimeter to measure where the current was coming from when I called current on specific Pins, here are the results :
+ - Calling pin 5 will send current to D1.
+ - Calling pin 4 will send current to D2.
+ - Calling pin 3 goes who knows where.
+ - Calling pin 2 as OUTPUT will result in current from D4, but calling INPUT will short it (Story of my first ESP8266).

+You're welcome.
+Good Luck with your project.